woIowizard/blackjack/README.md

 A popular method for beating Blackjack involves _card counting_, in which a player keeps track of cards that are dealt so they can infer that forthcoming cards are more likely to be in their favour.
 More precisely, the count at any point is the number of high cards (10 to A) that have been dealt subtracted from the number of low cards (2 to 6) that have been dealt.
 A high (low) count indicates that forthcoming cards are likely to be high (low), which favours the player (house).
 Card counting is often used in conjunction with a betting strategy in which the player bets conservatively at low counts and aggressively at high counts, such that the player has an positive overall edge.

 The card-counting strategy works best when cards played are not shuffled back into the deck, so that the count reliably reflects the value of forthcoming cards.
-Continuous shuffling machines falsify this condition by allowing the dealer to shuffle, at the end of each round, the cards dealt in that round back into the deck.
+Continuous shuffling machines (CSMs) falsify this condition by allowing the dealer to shuffle, at the end of each round, the cards dealt in that round back into the deck.
 In theory, this would prevent card counting, since it seems to entail that likelihood of high cards being dealt in any round is independent of the cards played in the previous round.
 In practice, however, CSMs smoothen dealing by maintaining a small _buffer_ of cards that are not shuffled when cards are fed into the CSM.
 The count in a given round is thus a reliable guide to the likelihood of high cards coming from that buffer.
 It turns out that this degree of card counting, despite being extremely limited compared to the traditional method, is sufficient to formulate a strategy that gives the player a favourable edge.

-In its default setting, blackjack.py implements a CSM containing 6 decks and with a 7-card buffer, which appears to match the specifications of the CSM used in the casino at Marina Bay Sands.
+In its default setting, blackjack.py implements a CSM containing 6 decks and with a 7-card buffer, which matches the apparent specifications of the CSM used in the casino at Marina Bay Sands.
 These parameters can be overridden with the -D and -B options.

 <hr />

-## Betting strategy
+## Strategy formulation

-To formulate a betting strategy, we require to know how the house edge varies with the count.
+To formulate a strategy, we require to know how the house edge varies with the count.
 In addition, it turns out that for CSMs with a small buffer, the house edge also depends on the number of pockets played (since a larger number of pockets runs out the buffer more quickly, increasing the proportion of cards in a round not indicated by the count).
 Using blackjack.py, we ran simulations of 5 million rounds at each number of pockets from 1-5, and each count value from -10 to +15.
 For example, the following command runs, for each of the 26 possible count values from -10 to +15, a simulation of 5M rounds with 1 pocket each, resetting the deck to the target count value after each round:

 ```blackjack -n 5M -p 1 -c A```